 Speed of the SSD drives is amazing – it can really revitalize your personal computer, whether it is a laptop or a PC.
 However up until now, SSD drives were primarily used as OS drives with installed applications on it to speed up the overall performance while keeping the storage requirements low, since OS and programs don’t take as much space as data.
 The data on the other hand has been delegated to those noisy and large capacity HDD drives.
 With the new SSD drives becoming almost similar to size of the HDDs, it is a promising development and hopefully bring the current hefty price of $1500 to the price point of a home user as the adoption, volumes, and competition ramps-up.

 Did you know that you can do star-gazing during the day?
-Our own star, sun, in-fact provides the most spectacular star-gazing experience you can ever do with its full glory, color and true spherical appearance.
+Our own star, sun, in-fact provides the most spectacular star-gazing experience you can ever do with its full glory, color, and true spherical appearance.
 You need the right equipment though to do it safely, especially during a solar eclipse, when many people mistakenly think that sun is not as bright during the eclipse.
-In fact, solar rays can be as damaging during eclipse as staring at at the sun unobstructed.
+In fact, solar rays can be as damaging during an eclipse as staring at sun unobstructed.

 Your options are to get a telescope with a special solar filter or just use regular binoculars fitted with DIY solar filters.
 The more powerful the binoculars, the better.
 This article will demonstrate how to build a Do It Yourself solar filter that perfectly fits your binoculars.
 For this project I will use Bushnell 10×50 binoculars and will provide cut-out templates for its size, but any pair of binoculars should work – just make your own template and print it out.
 (You can use something like youidraw.com to create vector drawings free without software download).